 The story revolves around the passengers of a yachting trip in the Atlantic Ocean who, when struck by mysterious weather conditions, jump to another ship only to experience greater havoc on the open seas.

 In 2270, Earth is completely depleted and no one lives there anymore.
 Those that have money move to Rhea; but most of the population lives in orbit in space stations.
 Dr. Laura Portmann ...
 See full summary »

 Anna Katharina Schwabroh,

 Computer scientist Hannon Fuller has discovered something extremely important.
-He's about to tell the discovery to his colleague, Douglas Hall, but knowing someone is after him, the old man leaves a letter in his computer generated parallel world that's just like the 30's with seemingly real people with real emotions.
+He's about to tell the discovery to his colleague, Douglas Hall, but knowing someone is after him, the old man leaves a letter in the computer generated parallel world his company has created (which looks like the 30's with seemingly real people with real emotions).
 Fuller is murdered in our real world the same night, and his colleague is suspected.
 Douglas discovers a bloody shirt in his bathroom and he cannot recall what he was doing the night Fuller was murdered.
 He logs into the system in order to find the letter, but has to confront the unexpected.
 The truth is harsher than he could ever imagine...
 Written by

 In the climactic scene, when Craig Bierko prepares to shoot Gretchen Mol, the sound of the pistol cocking can be heard.
 However, having already fired several rounds, there is no need for the pistol to be cocked.
 See more »

 Of course, we've improved on this model since then, now the players can beat the shit out of, and try to drown one another.

 Thought-provoking and intriguing without being pretentious.